doc4d/docs/docs/API/WebFormItemClass.md

 #### Description

 The `.addCSSClass` function <!-- REF #WebFormItemClass.addCSSClass().Summary -->adds the class specified in *className* to the component<!-- END REF -->.

-For more information, please refer to the [`.addCSSClass` description in the Qodly documentation](https://developer.qodly.com/docs/language/WebFormItemClass#addcssclass).

 ### .removeCSSClass()